Cat Diabetes: What Colorado Pet Parents Need to Know

 So now are you ready for the good news?

-Cat diabetes is preventable, and many cats that are diabetic can return to normal health with the right care.
+Cat diabetes is preventable, and many diabetic cats can return to normal health with the right care.

 Cheers for that!